 Make sure to check for gaps around the garage door frame as well, and apply a self-adhesive strip to fill in small gaps where needed.

 Depending on the condition of your garage door, your best option may be to replace your garage door with a new, insulated one.
 Replacing an old, uninsulated garage door with a new door is a good investment.
-It will help you keep heat in your garage all winter long, and it will help reduce cooling costs in the summer.
-Overall, a quality, insulated garage door will save you money in the long run.
+It will help you keep heat in your garage all winter long, reduce cooling costs in the summer and act as an additional attractive design element to your home.
+Overall, a well-insulated garage built with quality materials will save you money in the long run.

-- Canyon Ridge Collection with 2″ Intellicore® Insulation: Canyon Ridge garage doors are as beautiful as they are durable.
-These doors, which consist of tough steel layers, polyurethane insulation and a gorgeous faux wood overlay, have a 20.4 R-value.
+- Canyon Ridge Collection with 2″ Intellicore® Insulation: These garage doors are as beautiful as they are durable.
+These doors, which consist of tough steel layers, polyurethane insulation and a gorgeous faux wood overlay, have an R-value of 20.4.

-- Coachman Collection with 2″ Intellicore® Insulation: Coachman garage doors feature a charming, wood-like appearance, but consist of durable steel and polyurethane or polystyrene insulation.
-The R-values of these Coachman garage doors range from 6.5 to 18.4.
+- Coachman Collection with 2″ Intellicore® Insulation: Coachman garage doors feature a charming, wood-like appearance, but consist of strong steel and polyurethane or polystyrene insulation.
+The R-values for these garage doors vary between 6.5 to 18.4.

 - Gallery Collection with 2″ Intellicore® Insulation: Gallery Collection doors are steel carriage house doors you can choose with decorative windows or hardware.
 Insulated Gallery doors have R-values ranging from 6.3 to 18.4.